 Sunset is a somewhat small city located in the state of Utah.
 With a population of 5,372 people and just one neighborhood, Sunset is the 93rd largest community in Utah.

-Because occupations involving physical labor dominate the local economy, Sunset is generally considered to be a blue-collar town.
-40.10% of the Sunset workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sunset, you'll notice that it is more blue-collar than most other communities in America.
+40.10% of Sunset’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sunset is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Sunset who work in office and administrative support (11.60%), sales jobs (9.05%), and management occupations (7.75%).

-The citizens of Sunset are slightly less educated than the national average of 21.84% for the average city or town: 13.20% of adults in Sunset have a bachelor's degree or advanced degree
+The percentage of adults in Sunset with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.20% of adults in Sunset have a bachelor's degree or advanced degree.

 The per capita income in Sunset in 2022 was $25,274, which is low income relative to Utah, and lower middle income relative to the rest of the US.
 This equates to an annual income of $101,096 for a family of four.
 However, Sunset contains both very wealthy and poor people as well.